sabaat01/Simulation-Prep-Tutorial-dltBC/README.md

 Can also look up an Amber manual and navigate to the packmol-memgen section.
 Amber21 manual (link: https://ambermd.org/doc12/Amber21.pdf) --> section 13.6, page 220

 Here is the packmol command we will use:
-<source activate AmberTools 21
-packmol-memgen --pdb dlt_BC_oriented_prepped_dowsed_capped_opt_min.pdb --lipids POPC --ratio 1 --preoriented --notprotonate --nottrim --salt --salt_c Na+ --saltcon 0.15 --dist 15 --dist_wat 17.5 --ffwat tip3p --ffprot ff14SB --fflip lipid17 --nloop 50>
+'''source activate AmberTools 21 packmol-memgen --pdb dlt_BC_oriented_prepped_dowsed_capped_opt_min.pdb --lipids POPC --ratio 1 --preoriented --notprotonate --nottrim --salt --salt_c Na+ --saltcon 0.15 --dist 15 --dist_wat 17.5 --ffwat tip3p --ffprot ff14SB --fflip lipid17 --nloop 50'''
 - lipid bilayer: of POPC with a ratio of 1:1
 - preoriented: into a bilayer, so that packmol does not try to rotate our structure for us
 - notprotonate, nottrim: do not change protonation states